exexexll/Bumpin.io/COMMUNITY-GUIDELINES.md

 **Treat others as you would want to be treated.**

-Every person on Napalm Sky is seeking connection, just like you.
+Every person on BUMPIn is seeking connection, just like you.
 Show them the same respect and consideration you'd hope to receive.

 ---